Topological exodromy with coefficients: Consequences

 \begin{observation} Let $f \colon Y \to X$ be a proper morphism between topological spaces.
 Following \cite[Definition 7.3.1.14]{HTT}, this means for us that $f$ is universally closed.
 Let $C \subseteq X$ be a locally closed subset of $X$.
 Write $\cB_C$ for the collection of open neighborhoods of $C$ inside $X$.
 Then $\{ f\inv(U) \}_{U \in \cB_C}$ is a fundamental system of open neighborhoods for the inverse image $f\inv(C)$.
 Indeed, since $f$ is universally closed we can localize on $X$ and therefore assume that $C$ is closed.
 Let now $V$ be an open neighborhood of $f\inv(C)$ inside $Y$.
 Since $f$ is closed, $f( Y \smallsetminus V )$ is a closed subset of $X$.
 Furthermore $f( Y \smallsetminus V ) \cap C = \emptyset$, so $U \coloneqq X \smallsetminus f( Y \smallsetminus V )$ is an open neighborhood of $C$ inside $X$.
 We now observe that if $y \in f\inv(U)$, then $f(y) \notin f( Y \smallsetminus V )$, which in turn implies that $y \in V$.
 Therefore, $f\inv(U) \subseteq V$. \end{observation}

-Before proving the sought after proper base change for hyperconstructible hypersheaves, we need a strengthening of the notion of excellency introduced in \cref{Excellent_at_S_stratified space}.
+Before proving the sought after proper base change for hyperconstructible hypersheaves, we need a strengthening of the notion of finality introduced in \cref{Excellent_at_S_stratified space}.

 \begin{defin} Let $(X,P)$ be a conically stratified space and let $S \subseteq P$ be a subset.
-We say that $(X,P)$ is \emph{hereditary excellent at $S$} if for every open subset $U \subseteq X$, the stratified space $(U,P)$ is excellent at $S$. \end{defin}
+We say that $(X,P)$ is \emph{hereditary final at $S$} if for every open subset $U \subseteq X$, the stratified space $(U,P)$ is final at $S$. \end{defin}

+\begin{eg} Locally finitely triangulable stratified spaces $(X,P)$ are hereditary final at every locally closed subset of $P$.
+This is proven in \cite[Proposition 2.4.7]{Porta_Teyssier_Stokes}. \end{eg}

 \begin{prop} Let $f \colon (Y,Q) \to (X,P)$ be a morphism of conically stratified spaces with locally weakly contractible strata and let $S \subseteq P$ be a locally closed subset.
 Let $\varphi \colon Q \to P$ be the underlying morphism of posets and set $R \coloneqq \varphi\inv(S)$.
 Consider the induced commutative square